 Individuals who want to retire in Cyprus should apply for a permanent F category residence visa.
-Application must be made in the Department of Civil Registry and Migration in Cyprus or in the Immigration district branches or at any Cyprus Embassy or Consulate.
+The application must be made in the Department of Civil Registry and Migration in Cyprus or in the Immigration district branches or at any Cyprus Embassy or Consulate.

 To qualify for the visa, it must be proved a minimum regular annual income of EUR 9,568.17, and EUR 4,613.22 for each dependent, but the Immigration Control Board may demand additional amounts as necessary.
-The residence permit will be cancelled if the holder get permanent residence abroad or is absent from Cyprus for a period of two years.
+The residence permit will be canceled if the holder gets permanent residence abroad or is absent from Cyprus for a period of two years.

 The residence permit F prohibits the holder from participating in any economic activity or work in Cyprus.

 The issuance of the permit usually takes from 6 to 8 months.
-There is fast-track option where the residence permit will be issued in less than 2 months, in order to qualify for this preferable treatment the applicant must:
+There is a fast-track option where the residence permit will be issued in less than 2 months, in order to qualify for this preferential treatment the applicant must:

 - Buy a property in Cyprus for at least EUR 300,000 (excluding VAT)

 - 3 years term fixed deposit in a Cypriot bank of at least EUR 30,000, plus EUR 5,000 for each dependent.

 The fees for obtaining the residence permit are EUR 500 and are paid when submitting the application.